galenhuntington/hmp3-ng/README.md

 ##  hmp3-ng

-The `hmp3` music player, written in Haskell, dates to 2005, and has a curses interface for use in a text terminal.
-However, it has become
-abandonware: the last update was in June 2008, and it no longer builds with today’s Haskell and standard libraries.
+The original `hmp3` music player, written in Haskell, dates to 2005, and has a curses interface for use in a text terminal.
+However, it has become abandonware: the last update was in June 2008, and it no longer builds with today’s Haskell and standard libraries.
 This repository is an effort to resurrect this software.

 The original Darcs repo has vanished from the Internet.
 However, I